-CryptoLocker and CryptoWall are a form of malware that encrypts files on your computer and demands that you pay a ransom to decrypt these files.
-Instead of paying the criminals behind this attack, you can use CrashPlan to restore your files from a date and time prior to the infection.
+CryptoLocker and CryptoWall are a form of malware that encrypts files on your device and demands that you pay a ransom to decrypt these files.
+Instead of paying the criminals behind this attack, use Code42 CrashPlan to download your files from a date and time before the infection.
 This article describes how to use CrashPlan to recover your files from a CryptoLocker or CryptoWall attack.

-- Attacks files on any storage connected to an infected computer, including flash drives, external drives, or mapped network drives
+- Attacks files on any storage connected to an infected devices, including flash drives, external drives, or mapped network drives

 - Targets specific file types